Lead is Dead! (Except for Starting Batteries)

 LFP Warranties

-LFP warranties = lawyer Speak/marketing
+LFP warranties = lawyer-Speak/marketing

 “Each XXXXX brand Battery is Protected from over-heating, over charging…”